0ki/fengoffice_old/fengoffice_/readme.txt

 	usability: Linked objects section in an object's view has no title telling what it is

 	bugfix: Check write permissions for file installed_version.php when upgrading
-	bugfix: CKEditor images should point to the actual image in OpenGoo
+	bugfix: CKEditor images should point to the actual image in Feng Office
 	bugfix: Contact import from csv does not import contacts if user does not have 'can manage contacts' permission but has write permissions on the workspace.
 	bugfix: Custom reports can only be printed once in Chrome.
 	bugfix: Edit comment textbox is too small.